RuslanTsitser/flutter_widget_recorder/README.md

 # Flutter Widget Recorder

-A Flutter plugin for recording widget content as video (H.264/MP4) or image sequences on iOS.
+A Flutter plugin for recording widget content as video (H.264/MP4) or image sequences on iOS and Android.

 ## Features

 - Record any Flutter widget as a video (MP4, H.264 codec)
 - Frame-accurate capture with custom resolution and pixel ratio
 - Handles devicePixelRatio and pixel alignment for video codecs
-- Automatic padding to meet iOS video codec requirements (multiples of 16)
+- Automatic padding to meet video codec requirements (multiples of 16)
 - Error diagnostics and robust handling of edge cases
-- Support for sharing recorded videos
+- Cross-platform support (iOS and Android)

 ## Limitations

 - The plugin can only record Flutter-rendered widgets
-- Platform-specific widgets (like maps, camera, webview) cannot be recorded
-- Only iOS platform is supported at the moment

 ## Installation